 In order to achieve its goal of developing leadership skills, the Bush School offers students a number of student services.
 Some of these are student organizations and clubs that focus on creating bonds that may help you network after earning your degree or certificate.

 - National Association of Schools of Public Affairs and Administration (NASPAA)

 - Pi Alpha Alpha (PAA)

 There are also a number of career interest groups available for current and former students to join.
 These six groups represent the primary career areas that graduates end up in and where former students have work experience.
-The Student Services Office maintains a list of former students who have experience in each of the groups and encourage both current and former students to use these groups when searching for employment.
+The Student Services Office maintains a list of former students who have experience in each of the groups and encourage both current and former students to use these networks when searching for employment.

 The six career interest groups are:

 - International Economics and Development

 - Local Government